k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 The Catalog application is accessible from the [K2view Web Framework](/articles/30_web_framework/01_web_framework_overview.md) by selecting the **Catalog** from the menu.
 Upon opening, the application displays the data retrieved from the *neo4j* Graph DB and it allows navigating from one level to another through a data model’s graph, expanding and/or collapsing various nodes, searching for nodes, viewing their properties, and more.

-The Catalog has a top bar navigation, which includes the following areas:
+The Catalog has a top bar for navigation, which includes the following areas:

 * The **Navigator** displays the Catalog tree.
-It allows to navigate through it and to perform various activities.
+It allows to navigate through the Catalog and to perform various activities.
 The Navigator is described in this article, in the following sub-sections:

   * [Navigator's main area](05_catalog_app.md#navigators-main-area), which displays the Catalog tree.